-- Diapers are available through Medicaid beginning at age 3 years old. - The child's medical provider can provide an order, with their visit notes, to the DME provider contracted with the child's MCO. - Placing the order 5-10 business days prior to the supply anniversary date allows time for the order to be filled and shipped. - For backordered supplies, such as formula, the child's provider will need to provide an order for an alternative. - If a certain supply is needed above the amount that Medicaid allows, the child's medical provider can request an exception with appropriate justification and approval from the MCO.
+- Diapers are available through Medicaid beginning at age 3 years old. - The child's medical provider can provide an order, with their visit notes, to the DME provider contracted with the child's MCO. - Placing the order 5-10 business days prior to the supply anniversary date allows time for the order to be filled and shipped. - For backordered supplies, such as formula, the client's provider will need to provide an order for an alternative.
+Having the provider include acceptable alternatives in the original order can help eliminate delays in the event of a backorder. - If a certain supply is needed above the amount that Medicaid allows, the child's medical provider can request an exception with appropriate justification and approval from the MCO.